suaefar/zero-delay-audio-codec/README.md

 My bet is on fiber-connected devices with low-latency (non-USB) sound equipment for the natural acoustic interaction of several humans on both sides.
 Several audio streams would enable custom client-side downmixing with rich spatial information (e.g., with https://github.com/gisogrimm/ovbox).
 Or, with several microphones and several loudspeakers, even remote spatial perception could be enabled.
-Fiber-links can have, at least in the same city, latencies below 1ms.
+Fiber-links can have, at least in the same city, latencies below 1 ms.
 Non-USB sound cards can achive latencies below 3 ms.
-Counting another 1ms jitter buffer and 0.5 ms packet size it seems possibly to stay in the range of 10 ms acoustic round trip time.
+Counting another 1 ms jitter buffer and 0.5 ms packet size it seems possibly to stay in the range of 10 ms acoustic round trip time.

 The delay added by any codec would add twice to that number (minus 0.5 ms).

 Also, the saved bandwidth could be used for redundancy, i.e. sending each packet twice, to avoid drop-outs, which is another important factor for sound quality.